-Lab testing of cannabis has two primary goals: to ensure that cannabis sold in dispensaries is in compliance with state law, and to inform the customer of how potent it is.
-Let’s take a closer look at how lab testing works.
+Lab testing of cannabis has two primary goals: to ensure that cannabis sold in dispensaries is in compliance, and to keep customers informed.
+Let’s take a closer look how it works.

 When you buy cannabis in a dispensary, you are right to expect that product to be tested per state guidelines.
 Although the rules are a little different in every state, most states require some or all of the following tests for cannabis products: